rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 }
 ```

 Here we have one mocked object as a property with *any* expectations.
-Then 2 test methods.
-The 1st one is using mock as a mock.
+Then there are two test methods.
+The first one uses the mock as a mock.
-The 2nd test method is not, so it's a stub from its point of view.
+The second test method does not, so from its point of view it is a stub.

 (Also, another method can be using the property, but never calling the mocked method, so it's a stub as well).